 Holy Virgin Mary's Apparition Chapel, Šiluva, Catholic chapel in Šiluva, Lithuania

-Visitors walk around the central altar while praying, continuing a practice that has connected the faithful to this sacred place for centuries.
-The stone beneath the altar itself has become a focal point where people express their devotion.
+Visitors walk around the central altar while praying, continuing a practice that has connected the faithful to this place for centuries.
+The stone beneath the altar is treated as sacred, and people gather around it to express their devotion.

 The community of curious travelers